Ten Fun Toddler Games That Help Develop Motor Skills

 - play like a monkey—one arm under the armpit, the other scratching your head and jump around

 - jump like a kangaroo—jump with arms in front of you

-Bowling is a great game for hand-eye coordination.
+Bowling is an excellent game for hand-eye coordination.
 Not only do they learn how to roll a ball while aiming, but they can also help set the pins back up.
-This will be a challenging, but fun activity for toddlers do as they try to balance the pins on end.
-This can also double as a counting lesson, as they count how many pins they have knocked down.
+Setting the pins back up will be a challenging but fun activity for toddlers to do as they try to balance the pins on end, which can also double as a counting lesson, as they count how many pins they have knocked down.
 There are many great bowling games you can buy from the store, but your child will enjoy a kickball and pop bottles for pins just as much!

 #4 Open Shut Them: Another Great Rhyme With Hands

 This great rhyming song is great to teach kids language and how it corresponds to movement.
 They will love to sit on your lap as you do this with them.
 Their favorite part will be the end, as you "creep them" up their little bellies to their mouths, tickling them along the way.